Minors on Campus Policy

 - Investigating the report and resolving the matter in a way that safeguards minors on campus, protects the interests of victims and reporters, affords fundamental fairness to the accused, and meets relevant legal requirements.

-- Facilitating the College’s cooperation with any investigation conducted by local law enforcement, county child welfare, or any other governmental agency.
+- Facilitating the University’s cooperation with any investigation conducted by local law enforcement, county child welfare, or any other governmental agency.

-Iona College will maintain the confidentiality of a report/complaint and the privacy of the persons involved to the greatest extent possible, consistent with the appropriate Iona College policy and to the extent permitted by law.
+Iona University will maintain the confidentiality of a report/complaint and the privacy of the persons involved to the greatest extent possible, consistent with the appropriate Iona University policy and to the extent permitted by law.

-Iona College prohibits retaliation against any member of the Iona College community who makes a good faith report or complaint under this policy.
+Iona University prohibits retaliation against any member of the Iona University community who makes a good faith report or complaint under this policy.